TheCodingWaffle/ng-scaffolding/README.md

 });
 ```

+### StateService.ts
-***StateService*** Boiler plate state mangament super class for services that will be implementing state into them..
+Boiler plate state mangament super class for services that will be implementing state into them.
+(Utilizes RxJs)

 #### Example